openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

         UserOrgTagFactory.create(user=data.test_user, key='cat', value='dog')

         CourseEnrollmentAllowedFactory.create(email=data.original_email)

+(JavaScript tests seeking to stub out data returned from a server can use similar functions utilizing a package like `rosie`_ or `factory-girl`_.)

 Setting attributes of the provided argument like this allows the test object or class to be provided when used in a unit test (so assertions can be written